Proxihox/Networks_Hackathon/README.md

 # Networks_Hackathon

 ## Servers
  You have access to 2 servers, one which communicates using https and other using tcp.
 To simulate these servers, there are 2 folders, namely server_https and server_tcp.
-These 2 servers store all files they get inside a folder called _____
+These 2 servers store all files they get inside a folder called server_files

 ## How to interact with the servers